World Cup 'hurt' driving Wales, says Bale

 The winner of Wales and Austria's semi-final had been due to face the winner of Scotland against Ukraine on Tuesday, 29 March but, because of Russia's invasion of Ukraine, that game has been postponed.

-Scotland and Ukraine's fixture is now expected to be played in June, with the play-off final set to follow in the same month.
+Scotland and Ukraine's fixture is now expected to be played in June, with the play-off final set to follow later the same month.

 "It is a final for us in many respects.
 We have to win the game and are going to go for it," Wales manager Robert Page said of the Austria tie.